 |Max 30 min.||45 min.||60+ min.|

-Ski three 1500 meter pieces.
-Ski for three minutes at light pressure between each 1500.

-Ski five 12 minute pieces.
+Ski three 5 minute pieces.
 Ski for three minutes at light pressure between each piece.

+Ski five 6 minute pieces.
+Ski for two minutes at light pressure between each piece.

 TIPS FOR SUCCESS